elbeg9amar/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? inside the function closure function used for generating numbers
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+text, remove a.

 c.
 What is the lexical scope of `newRoll`?
+Math.floor(Math.random() * 6)

 ### Task 2c - Exit Ticket